 The main research objectives for the programme are:

-- Through this work to build social theory that is rooted in an appreciation of the urgency of the socio-economic and environmental challenges facing the Karoo and South Africa as a whole, as well as the importance of inter-disciplinary work across the social and natural sciences
+1.)
+To build social theory that is rooted in an appreciation of the urgency of the socio-economic and environmental challenges facing the Karoo and South Africa as a whole, as well as the importance of inter-disciplinary work across the social and natural sciences

-5. Through this work to contribute to national policy development on land, environment and development and to support community development initiatives in selected sites.
+5.)
+Through this work to contribute to national policy development on land, environment and development and to support community development initiatives in selected sites.